 EQ: What makes Surrealism so Surreal?
-TSWAT identify a piece of surreal art.TSWBAT analyze, evaluate, and interpret a Surrealist Art Piece.TSWBAT modify, tranform, scale, and distort a pencil to fit the contour of a selected image.
+TSWAT identify a piece of Surreal art.TSWBAT analyze, evaluate, and interpret a Surrealist Art Piece.TSWBAT modify, transform, scale, and distort a pencil to fit the contour of a selected image.
 Scale: Changing an object’s scale, or relative size.
-Levitation: Floating objects that don’t normally float Juxtaposition: Joining two images together in impossible combinationsContinue reading “Pencil Surrealist Drawing”
+Levitation: Floating objects that don’t normally float Juxtaposition: Joining two images togetherContinue reading “Pencil Surrealist Drawing”

-LearningTargets: The student will: – Identify and create artwork based on the elements of art and on the principles of art. – Demonstrate through their artwork how to use the elements of art to show movement and express feelings. – Recognize, compare and use different media to create their artwork. – Develop a respect and appreciation for the artwork of artists, including classmates’ art. – RecognizeContinue reading “6th Grade Optical Art”
+LearningTargets: The student will: – Identify and create artwork based on the elements of art and on the principles of art. – Demonstrate through their artwork how to use the elements of art to show movement and express feelings. – Recognize, compare and use different media to create their artwork. – Develop respect and appreciation for the artwork of artists, including classmates’Continue reading “6th Grade Optical Art”

-The above examples were made by my 12 week exploratory class.
+My 12-week exploratory class made the above examples.
+We began the class by reading Maurice Sendak’s “Where the Wild Things Are.”
 Then we reread the book through the eyes of an illustrator and noted all the rich textures.
-Finally, I had my students fill out a worksheet with some of the various textures they saw.
-Then we created our own monsters.
-Today the kids madeContinue reading “Texture Monsters”
+Finally, I had my students fill out a worksheet with some of the various textures they saw.Continue reading “Texture Monsters”

 I had the fantastic opportunity to present with our CTE team at the Educating for Careers Conference in Sacramento.
-We discussed how we grew our CTE middle school program from 1 CTE course to 5.We now offer courses in Robotics, Coding, Health, Engineering, and of course, my favorite Digital Design.I also had the opportunityContinue reading “Educating for Careers”
+We discussed how we grew our CTE middle school program from 1 CTE course to 5.We now offer courses in Robotics, Coding, Health, Engineering, and, my favorite, Digital Design.I also had the opportunity to attend someContinue reading “Educating for Careers”

-One of the very first things we do in our Graphic Design class after becoming familiar with Photoshop and how to import and download images creates a Dream Bedroom.
-What’s nice about this project is that the students already understand how to create perspective from their beginning art course.
+Creating a Dream Bedroom is one of the very first things we do in our Graphic Design class after becoming familiar with Photoshop and how to import and download images.
+What’s nice about this project is that the students already understand how to create one-point perspective from their beginning art course.
 This lesson focused on:Continue reading “One Point Perspective Rooms – CTE Graphic Design”

 One point perspective can be a challenge to teach.
-The vocabulary can be daunting, and interest soon fa One point perspective can be a challenge to teach.
 The vocabulary can be daunting, and interest soon fades.
 I found grid paper a great way to help calm the anxieties of drawing a straight line.
-Also, namesContinue reading “One-Point Perspective Names”
+Also, names are naturally engaging.
+One point perspective can be a challenge to teach.
+The vocabulary can be daunting, andContinue reading “One-Point Perspective Names”

 Sixth Graders learned to create paper masks.
 Based on the video by Peggy Flores, students learned various paper techniques to make these fantastic forms.